Brown Science Center 219

 Kaufman helps students achieve these "ah ha" moments by promoting a collaborative learning atmosphere.
 He makes it easy for them to work closely with him in the classroom, in the lab, and in the field.

-"Students who research with me contribute through poster presentations at local and national conferences, and will sometimes be authors of peer-reviewed scholarly journal articles."
-Kaufman has co-authored papers with students about trash burning in the Philippines and synthesizing new materials for batteries.
+"Students who research with me contribute through poster presentations at local and national conferences and will sometimes be authors of peer-reviewed scholarly journal articles."
+Kaufman is co-authoring papers with students about trash burning in the Philippines, synthesizing new materials for batteries, and the buildup of static electricity on insulating materials.

 This collaborative atmosphere seems to work.

-"My students have found fulfilling and meaningful learning experiences both near and far," Kaufman explains.
-These experiences include reforesting coastlines in the Philippines, installing rain barrels around Lexington, conducting summer research at Harvard, Brown, Cornell, and overseas, and pursuing graduate studies in elite programs at Johns Hopkins and Harvard.
+"Our chemistry students have found fulfilling and meaningful learning experiences both near and far," Kaufman explains.
+These experiences include reforesting coastlines in the Philippines, installing rain barrels around Lexington, conducting summer research at Harvard, Brown, Cornell, and overseas, and pursuing graduate studies in elite programs at places such as Johns Hopkins and Harvard.